 Rebecca Abrams is the author of both fiction and non-fiction.
 Her non-fiction titles include When Parents Die, a classic in its field, and Three Shoes, One Sock and No Hairbrush, the best-selling guide to having a second child.
 Her novel, Touching Distance, was shortlisted for the McKitterick Prize and won the Medical Journalists’ Association Open Book Award (2009).
 An award-winning journalist, Rebecca is a former columnist on the Daily Telegraph and a long-standing reviewer for the Guardian.
 Born in 1963, she has lived in America and Switzerland and now lives in Oxford with her husband and two children.

-Director of The Literary Consultancy, author and facilitator.
-Shortlisted for the Kim Scott Walwyn Prize.
+Director of The Literary Consultancy, writer, poet, facilitator.